|

 “distractingly autonomous” and “self-consciously literary,” full of “spurious

-decorum, they said, all his characters sound the same—”even flat, stock types
+they said, all his characters sound the same—”even flat, stock types use an

 the four seasons, “April sounds